 (1) Basic policies

 The Company commits itself to conduct fair disclosure in accordance with (1) laws and ordinances including the Financial Instruments and Exchange Act (the "Act") and (2) the Securities Listing Regulations (the "Regulations") of the Tokyo Stock Exchange (the "TSE").
-The Company will also make timely and appropriate disclosure of additional information which it believes helps the Investors achieve a better understanding of the Group.
+The Company will also make fair, timely and appropriate disclosure of additional information which it believes helps the Investors achieve a better understanding of the Group.